3 Weeks Italy Itinerary

 • Wander the streets of Spaccanapoli and the Spanish Quarter

-• Take a day trip to the ruins of Pompeii and Herculaneum or hike up Mount Vesuvius
+• Take a day trip to the ruins of Pompeii and Herculaneum (even better, go with an archeologist)

 • Go museum hopping at Palazzo Reale, Museo Archeologico Nazionale di Napoli, and Museo di Capodimonte